 Uploading images to a stock photography house like Shutterstock is easy, free, and can be quite profitable over time.
 When you contribute to Shutterstock, you still retain the copyright to your creations, and you receive a royalty whenever a subscriber downloads one of your photos.
-Below, we've outlined the basic licensing models, how to distinguish yourself as a stock photographer, and how to play the numbers game.
+Below, we've outlined the basic licensing plans, how to distinguish yourself as a stock photographer, and how to play the numbers game.

 Need images for your project?
 Shutterstock’s impressive collection of millions of images can help!
 See what our library has to offer.

-At Shutterstock, consumers have the option to purchase a monthly or yearly subscription, which gives them access to image library and up to 750 image downloads per month.
-For those who only need a few images, there is also an à la carte model, where users can pay to download a finite number of images (i.e. 2, 5, or 25).
+At Shutterstock, customers have the option to purchase a monthly or yearly subscription, which gives them access to our image library and up to 750 image downloads per month.
+For those who only need a few images, there are on demand image packs, where users can pay to download a finite number of images (i.e. 5 or 25).

 As a Stock Photographer, How Can I Stand Out?